 Learn about Vector Magic's conversion options and how they apply to various image types.

 An end-to-end example of converting a bitmap artwork to vector.
 Goes into several of the pitfalls along the way and how to handle them.

 Photos can be vectorized to great artistic effect, and this tutorial shows you some examples.
 You can get a stylized piece of art that can be used e.g. as a background or component in a larger composition.
 You can also extract individual shapes from specific real-world objects, which can be a great addition to your asset repository.

 Learn how to really make the most out of challenging images by scaling them appropriately and using the custom palette option to limit the number of colors Vector Magic uses.

 An in-depth description of how to best scan and vectorize your printed artwork.

 Learn how to use a scan of an old typography page to create a TrueType font your computer can use.

-Officially supported file formats are: JPEG, PNG, BMP, and GIF images using the sRGB color space.
+Officially supported input file formats are: JPEG, PNG, BMP, and GIF bitmap images using the sRGB color space.
 That said, we do our best to accept any image format your browser can read.
 CMYK input gets converted to sRGB.